-All information gathered, including test papers, will be printed and held in student named files in the SEND department, including Data Protection sheets and Approval Notices, Awarding Body Referrals, Cases that do not require approval and Modified Paper Orders
+All information gathered, including test papers, will be printed and held in student named files in the SEND department, including Data Protection sheets and Approval Notices.

 SENCo, in collaboration with Centre Assessor, will review any cases where approval is declined in order to determine next steps, which may result in application for special consideration, modification of original application or no further action, or any other determined route.